Brooklyn Law School logo

 About Brooklyn Law School

-Academically, Brooklyn Law School boasts a robust and well-respected program.
-It earned full accreditation from the American Bar Association in 1937 and became a proud member of the Association of American Law Schools in 1973.
-Its curriculum is meticulously registered with and approved by the New York State Education Department, assuring a high standard of legal training.
-Today, located at its modern home on Joralemon Street, Brooklyn Law School continues its legacy of shaping diverse legal minds prepared to navigate the complexities of the law.
+Academically, Brooklyn Law School maintains high standards, achieving full accreditation from the American Bar Association in 1937 and becoming a member of the Association of American Law Schools in 1973.
+Its curriculum is fully registered and approved by the New York State Education Department.
+Prospective students will find a school rooted in a tradition of support, intellectual rigor, and a commitment to preparing diverse graduates for impactful legal careers.

 Key Highlights

-• Established in 1901 as the first law school on Long Island.
+• Founded in 1901 as the first law school on Long Island.

-• Pioneered inclusive education from its founding, welcoming minorities, women, and immigrants.
+• Pioneered inclusivity, welcoming minorities, women, and immigrants from its inception.

-• Offered night classes and tuition on credit to ensure broad access to legal studies.
+• Offered night classes and tuition credit to enhance accessibility for working students.

 • Achieved full accreditation from the American Bar Association in 1937.